Birdie29/WEBDPOE-PART2-ST10456630-/WEBDPOE-PART2-ST10456630/MIscellaneous/README.md

 Github repository has been created with the relevant structure and the neccessary commits that were missing.
 The readme file has been pushed.

 References:
-(w3Schools, 1999) Meta tags: https://www.w3schools.com/tags/tag_meta.asp.
+ Meta tags (w3Schools, 1999): https://www.w3schools.com/tags/tag_meta.asp.
+Media queries (Majikijela, 2025)
+ Awesome fonts (Awesome, n.d.): https://fontawesome.com/.

 CHANGELOG: